 Lennon could have gained peace with himself in two ways.
 First, he could have acknowledged the conflict he created and apologized for creating it.
 He could have figured out ways to work with people without sarcasm or insults.

 Second, other people could have satisfied his needs.
 Concert audiences could have shown respect for Lennon by listening while he played his music, waiting to scream while they applauded.
 Audience members unable to sit quietly could have sung along with Lennon.
 Listening to Lennon would have preserved his dignity.
 Singing along with him would have shown support for the ideas behind his songs.
 That dignity and support would have given him prestige.
 Instead, Lennon’s continuously screaming audiences stripped him of his dignity, ignored his ideas, and denied him prestige for his ideas.

 Lennon had other issues that probably needed other solutions.
 He may have been able to find those solutions if his behavior style needs had been satisfied.

 One tragedy of John Lennon’s life is that he did not have what he needed to be able create what he wanted.
 Fame did not satisfy Lennon’s needs.
 Wealth did not satisfy Lennon’s needs.
 Screaming audiences did not satisfy Lennon’s needs.
 John Lennon did not have the behavior style satisfaction he needed to be able to create the peace he wanted.

 You can avoid the same tragedy in your life.
 Give yourself what you need so you have the ability to create what you want.
 Give your loved ones what they need so they have the ability to create what they want.

 Visit smilessparksuccess.com for pages of information about satisfying DISC behavior style needs as well Spranger guiding value passions.
-Take advantage of the free PDF downloads for sparking both personal and professional success.
+Take advantage of the free PDF files for sparking both personal and professional success.